gta9pwifi-dev/qcom_clean_boot/README.md

 # QCOM-Clean-Boot

-When you unlock the bootloader on Android devices, you're greeted by an annoying, bright-yellow warning:
+When you unlock the bootloader on Android devices, you're greeted by a bright-yellow warning:

 > ⚠️ **"Your device software can't be trusted..."**

-## Current Status
+# Status

 * **MediaTek**: Works.
 Tested on the Galaxy A14 5G (MT6833)
 * **Qualcomm**: In progress on the Galaxy Tab A9+ Wi-Fi (gta9pwifi, SM-X210).
-On Qualcomm SoC, splash assets are hidden inside a UEFI firmware volume (`imagefv.elf`), making it trickier than MediaTek’s simpler TAR-based partitions.
+On Qualcomm SoC, splash assets are hidden inside a UEFI firmware volume (`imagefv.elf`), making it less simple than dealing with MediaTek TAR-based partitions

 ## Content